 For most privacy laws, if several domains have identical set-ups of cookies and service providers, or the user gave cookie consent to all cookies and other tracking technologies, present on all domains, cross-domain cookie consent is allowed.
 However, if domains use different functional and non-functional cookies, including Third-Party Cookies, cross-domain cookie consent is not allowed.
 CookieScript CMP allows setting cross-domain cookie consent.

-CookieScript Consent Management Platform allows cross-domain cookie consent and subdomain cookie consent sharing.
-See the guides on how to enable cross-domain cookie consent sharing and how to activate consent sharing for subdomains
+CookieScript Consent Management Platform allows cross-site cookie consent sharing and subdomain cookie consent sharing.
+See the guides on how to enable cross-domain cookie consent sharing and how to activate consent sharing for subdomains.

 Can cookies track users across domains?